MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Byte Layout
 ===========

 This chapter concerns only display with a number of bits-per-pixel (BPP) smaller than 8.
-For this kind of display, a byte contains several pixels and the display module allows to customize how to organize the pixels in a byte.
+For this kind of display, a byte contains several pixels and the Graphical Engine allows to customize how to organize the pixels in a byte.

 Two layouts are available: